 Still, even if he did mean such shallowness, he is humble to admit his failings.
 Again, a message on one’s tombstone is not the usual place to advertise one’s failures: you want to leave a message of meaning, even hope and perhaps of accomplishment, but this seems to miss the mark on all counts.
 Again, a humble attitude.

-It would be tragic indeed if he deemed his dreams to be the typical, vain trinkets so valued by modern day, American society: money, possessions, rank, title, position, etc. You know, “he who dies with the most toys wins” mentality.
+It would be tragic indeed if he deemed his dreams to be the typical, vain trinkets so valued by modern day, American society: money, possessions, rank, expensive clothing, title, position, etc. You know, “he who dies with the most toys wins” mentality.

 No, hopefully what he meant was that he saw that the true values in life were those money, pomp and pride cannot purchase: wisdom, humility, compassion, love and fear of the Lord, holiness, etc. Maybe he felt that these attributes were the dreams he could not quite realize or feel that he came to embody.
 If so, he would be a rare soul, and one whom I admire and wish to emulate.